Thinking OS™ is not artificial intelligence.

 Why It Matters

-Thinking OS™ is not here to accelerate cognition.
+Thinking OS™ is different.
+It isn’t here to accelerate cognition.

 govern it.

-It ensures systems do not form what should never have been said at all.
+never form what should never be said at all.

 Not an assistant.
 Not a feature.